 This condition is normally associated with loud, intense snoring, but just because a person snores doesn’t mean they have sleep apnea.
 It can be caused by being overweight, excessive alcohol consumption or drug use, which can cause the airways to become more relaxed and cause blockages, and it can also be caused by genetics.
 People with a family history of sleep apnea are more likely to suffer from the condition.
 According to the Sleep Foundation “Sleep apnea is one of the most common sleep disorders in the United States.
 It can affect children and adults and people of both sexes, although it is more common in men.”

 How is sleep apnea diagnosed?

-Sleep apnea is typically diagnosed using a polysomnogram or a sleep study.
+Sleep apnea is typically diagnosed using a polysomnogram, also known as a sleep study.
+This can be done at home or at a sleep disorder center.
 At Copperfield Dental, we offer a sleep study you can take in the comfort of your own home.
-Once returned, the doctors have a sleep specialist evaluate the study data collected to diagnose sleep disorders and recommend treatment.

-The most common symptoms of sleep apnea are listed below.
+The most common signs of sleep apnea are listed below.
 Just because you have one, or a few of these, doesn’t mean you have sleep apnea.
 Check with your doctor to be certain.

 - Very loud snoring

 - Sleepiness and loss of energy when awake